 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.

-The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
+The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar; where this is not possible the Company uses a derivative financial instrument to mitigate interest rate risk.